emojidex/libemojidex/README.md

 ===========
 emojidex libraries in C++.
 Built with portability in mind this library should easily enable back-end integration on desktop, server and mobile platforms.
-*Java JMI implementation coming soon!*
+*Java JNI implementation coming soon!*

 License
 =======